There are 8 different ways you can pay your council tax:

 Please remember to include your full eight digit council tax account number as your reference.
 Your council tax account number is shown at the top of your council tax bill.

-Should you wish to send a cheque, please make it payable to "East Riding of Yorkshire Council" and send it to:
+Should you wish to send a cheque, please make it payable to 'East Riding of Yorkshire Council' and post it to:

 East Riding of Yorkshire Council

 East Riding of Yorkshire